Niemeyer-Research-Group/1DSweptCUDA/README.md

 ## Swept program instructions

-It's recommended that the user begin by running the plotSolutions.py python script from the command line in the source code directory.
+It's recommended that the user begin by running the plotSolutions.py python script from the command line in the SweptSource directory.
-This will create the bin subdirectory for the executables, compile all the programs and plot the result of the program.
+This will create the SweptSource/bin subdirectory for the executables, compile all the programs and plot the result of the program with the conditions you select in the GUI.

 In addition, the programs may be compiled using make from the command line or individually.
-All source files have a compile command in the header comments.
+All source files have an example of a compile command in the docstring.

 All programs can be run from the terminal with the same command: